History of Toddington services

 As Granada's focus moved from rest and relaxation to retail, further ground-level extensions were made.
 Proposals included Granada 2Go and a Burger King drive thru, but what they got was shops including Scoop, Halfords, T2 and Birthdays.
 Ladbrokes was one of the first to open, opening in an outside building by the lorry park in 1995.

 The Burger Expresses each had a roof built over them, and became Burger Kings.
+Gaps left by past expansions of the amenity building were filled to accommodate this and a new Little Chef, while the petrol station and car park were moved around.
 The forecourts were changed from Mobil to BP.

 Motorpoint trialled e-showrooms at Toddington, between 2000 and 2001.
 Cars were displayed outside the service area, and customers were directed inside where free access to the Motorpoint website was made available.
-The trial cost Motorpoint £10,000, and was described as "unfeasible".
+The trial cost Motorpoint £10,000 (around £18,659 in 2025), and was described as "unfeasible".

 Under Moto, M&S Simply Food began a six month trial on the northbound side on 11 August 2003.
 At this stage there were at least four retail units beside the northbound entrance.
-M&S was soon introduced to the southbound side.
-Other trials have included the launch of WHSmith, and using the Travelodge for 'power naps'.
+Following the successful trial, M&S was later rolled out across the Moto estate and later introduced to the southbound side on 8 December 2005.
+Other trials have included the launch of WHSmith, and Travelodge's 2005 'Catnap and Coffee' initiative, where drivers could pay £5 (now about £9) for a short 'power nap', an offer which was mocked for sounding seedy.

 Motorway Issues